tillg/ansible-essentials-course/README.md

 Github repo that contains stuff from author is [here](https://github.com/uguroktay/ansible_essentials).

+My current work notes and my to do list are maintained [here](todo.md).

 ## Section 1: Introduction

 Should I use docker?
 Is there a docker-compose setup available?
 Vagrant is too heavy...But creating the docker env is extra work and means adding extra challenges.
 OK, let's do it...[here](./docker/readme.md) is the docker setup & it's explanation.